 Dr. Michael M. Wilson and our legal team understand the long-term consequences that surgical errors can have.
 We know that as a patient, you placed your faith in your doctor and expected the doctor to meet the standard of care.
 If your doctor failed to do so, you have a right to feel betrayed and angry.
 You also have the right to take decisive legal action to hold the doctor and other medical professionals accountable.

 What Compensation Can You Seek If You Are Hurt by a Surgical Error?

-At The Law Offices of Dr. Michael M. Wilson, MD, JD, we will work aggressively to establish the strongest possible wrongful death case on your behalf and pursue damages such as:
+At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, we will work aggressively to establish the strongest possible wrongful death case on your behalf and pursue damages such as: